 Sue Scheff: Trust and resilience.

 I’ve spoken to many victims of online hate.
 The most common theme I hear is the lack of trust we (they) have of others (both online and offline) initially.
 With me, I know I become very isolated and reserved.
-My circle of trusted friends become extremely small – the fact is, no one understands this pain unless they have walked in your shoes.
+My circle of trusted friends became extremely small – the fact is, no one understands this pain unless they have walked in your shoes.
 When researching Shame Nation – others expressed feeling the same way.

 The good news is, with time we learn to rebuild our trust in humanity through our own resilience.
 This doesn’t happen overnight.
 It’s about acceptance – understanding that the shame doesn’t define you and it’s your opportunity to redefine yourself.